- -Vast Selection

 I recommend signing up.
 It’s pay per purchase, so there is no commitment or subscription fees.
 VUDU also appears to adopt the “Buy Once, watch Anywhere” approach, which I feel is key for more people to adapt to watching movies online.
 VUDU’s promotions need a little work, but the selection of movies available is hard to beat.
 If interested, you can sign up with no obligation through my VUDU affiliate link below.

-For more information on cutting the cord, check out my post on Cable TV Alternatives.
+For more information on cutting the cord, check out my post on watching TV without cable.